Last Updated on

-Personalize functions and settings – Make it your own!
+Personalize the Functions and Settings - Make it your own!

-There are settings that can be personalized on the Suunto D6i Novo.
 The Calendar Clock displays the date, day of the week, hours, minutes and seconds.
 There is 1 daily alarm clock.
 This can be set as a one off, or set to activate once on weekdays, or once per day.
-The time format can be set to show as either 12-hour or 24 hour.
+The time format can be switched to show as either 12-hour or 24 hour.

-It’s easy to set the units to be shown in either metric or imperial units.
-This will be either meters and celcius, or feet and fahrenheit.
-You can’t mix the two.
-For example, you can’t have it display in meters and fahrenheit.
+It's easy to set the units to be shown in either metric or imperial units.
+This will be either meters and Celsius, or feet and Fahrenheit.
+You can't mix the two.
+For example, you can't have it display in meters and Fahrenheit.

 The Suunto D6i Novo includes a Stopwatch, and has a Dual Time function.
 This helps you keep track of the time in a second time zone.

-The brightness of the display can be adjusted.
-This can be adjusted to your personal preference, and also to suit different diving conditions.
+The brightness of the display can be adjusted to your own personal preference, and also to suit different diving conditions.

 Professional Divers love the Dive Modes and Gas Switching